 Start and Finish details.

-Both races will start and finish in the grounds of Westport House.
+Both races will start and finish at the Mariner Hotel, Mill St, Westport.

 First off 7am Mayo Furnace 300: Solo riders will depart at 3 min intervals, followed by the 2 person teams followed by Club/ buddy groups

 We want most riders finishing around the same time 16.00 to 20.30 hopefully in daylight hours, so we have decided to start the 300k first and the 650 participants after.
 This will add to the finishers experience as there will be more supporters around to clap you home and complement your great achievement.

 Individual start times will be listed on the website after May 10th.